ClusterLabs/PAF/Debian-8-admin-cookbook.md

 * the parameter `SBD_PACEMAKER=true` uncommented
 * the parameter `SBD_WATCHDOG_DEV` pointing to the correct device

+You can adjust the value of `SBD_WATCHDOG_TIMEOUT` to suit your need.
+This last variable is the time sbd will use to initialize the recurrent hardware watchdog timer.

 A watchdog device can only be handled by one process.
 Under Debian, Corosync has been compiled with watchdog support and steal the watchdog device before sbd can catch it, leading to a failure during sbd start: